aviondb/aviondb-specs/README.md

 #### MagnumFS

 MagnumFS uses IPFS to store big files and manages the hashes of the files in IpfsDB.
+Something similar to [GridFS](https://docs.mongodb.com/manual/core/gridfs/) in MongoDB.

 [TODO: Add more detials]